howerj/httpc/readme.md

 * The client is more liberal in what it will accept from the server than it should be, allowing newlines to be terminated by a single CR with no LF, and comparisons are done in a case-insensitive manner.
+* A C++ wrapper, and wrappers for other language, would not go amiss.
 * The socket and SSL settings are provided by a series of callbacks - this allows you to set things like timeouts and keep-alive settings, the defaults may not suite you.